google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-webpack-plugin.md

 {% include "web/tools/workbox/_shared/alpha.html" %}

-Workbox provides to [webpack](https://webpack.js.org/), one that will generate a complete service worker for you and one that will generate a list of assets to precache that is injected into a service worker file.
+Workbox provides two [webpack](https://webpack.js.org/) plugins: one that will generate a complete service worker for you and one that will generate a list of assets to precache that is injected into a service worker file.

-There are two different plugins within the `workbox-webpack-plugin` module: `GenerateSW` and `InjectManifest`.
+The plugins are implemented as two classes in the `workbox-webpack-plugin` module, named `GenerateSW` and `InjectManifest`.
 The answers to the following questions can help you choose the right plugin and configuration to use.

 ## Which Plugin to Use

 ### GenerateSW Plugin

 The `GenerateSW` plugin will create a service worker file for you and add it to the webpack asset pipeline.
-This plugin is best suited for sites that are static or fairly simple.
-This main screnatio this isn't ideal is if you want finer control of your service worker and want to use additional features like push.

 {% include "web/tools/workbox/_shared/when-to-use-generate-sw.md" %}